SAP-archive/dbr-tool/USER_GUIDE.md

 #### Outcome

-The outcome of backup is set of files in destination directory.
-Every type is stored in separate file as an array of JSONs.
+The outcome of backup is a set of files in the destination directory.
+Every type is stored in a separate file as an array of JSONs.
 The main file `backup.json` is a backup summary with details about the performed operation.

 ### Restore

-The restore operation imports data from files into Document service.
+The restore operation imports data from files into the Document service.
 The input for this operation is the backup's destination directory and the configuration file is the backup's summary file.
 If you want to restore only a part of the data, you can limit the input by editing the configuration file.